jkeohan/rctr-2-14-22/w04d06/controlled-uncontrolled-forms.md

 Here is the [CodeSandbox Starter](https://codesandbox.io/s/login-form-starter-0v78f)

-### Uncontrolled inputs

-We will first start with Uncontrolled inputs.

 <!-- CODESANDBOX STARTER -->
 <!-- Here is the starter code we will be working with: [CodeSandbox Starter](https://codesandbox.io/s/rctr-9-8-20-login-form-starter-forked-0v78f)  -->